elleoma/elleoma.github.io/posts/en/environment/report.md

 because we don't have permission to create files as www-data user in /var/www.

-So we'll need to copy keyvault.gpg and hish's .gnupg directory with their private keys to directory we have write permissions to.
-I'll use /tmp for this:
+So we'll need to copy `keyvault.gpg` and hish's `.gnupg` directory with their private keys to directory we have write permissions to.
+I'll use `/tmp` for this

+Also, for gpg to know that it needs to use private keys from our copied directory we need to pass `--homedir /tmp/.gnupg` parameter:

 ```bash
 www-data@environment:$ cd /tmp